-Spot On With Numbers is a new tactile resource, which children can use to make numbers in many different ways.
+Spot On With Numbers is a new tactile resource, which draws on the strength of the Hungarian Number frame.
+It has been specifically developed based on the latest research around the best ways to develop number sense.
+Children can use the Pegs and Boards to make numbers in many different ways, link the representations to their fingers and make connections.
 The Pegs and Boards offer a multisensory experience of number which has the added benefit of developing pincer grips as children place the pegs onto the boards.
 The ability to then move the pegs into less familiar patterns helps to develop subitising skills.
-These opportunities to make connections with numbers, together with a chance to reason and verbalise their learning, helps children develop number sense and forms firm foundations for their mathematical journey.
+These opportunities to make connections with numbers, together with a chance to reason and verbalise their learning helps children develop number sense and forms firm foundations for their mathematical journey.

 The Complete Pack includes visuals, including the popular magic number bonds cards and a guide with activities and games.
 The activities are written for teachers, learning support assistants or parents to support children in developing early number sense.
 The activities are child led; progress in small steps; give examples of good mathematical language and highlight links.
 The activities are perfect for guiding child led play; for use alongside more formal teaching methods or for intervention.
 We recommend starting with the complete pack as the Pegs and Boards alone do not include instructions for use.
 The Pegs and Boards are provided separately to be able to expand the full Pack as necessary, depending on the number of children using them.

-more applications for developing multiplicative reasoning and other mathematical concepts to look forward to.
+We are very excited about all the ways Spot On With Numbers can be used to develop number sense alongside other resources in the classroom.
 Using Spot On With Numbers to develop firm foundations in the early years of mathematical education will provide children with skills required for success with their later learning.